 Once you’ve determined the location to be in the proper zone for a restaurant and that it is big enough, you need to know how safe it is.
 A local building inspector or code enforcement officer can walk you through all the safety requirements needed to pass a building inspection.
 Along with a fire suppression system in the kitchen, the building may require an entire sprinkler system.
 The code enforcement officer will also look at the general safety of building to decide if it is fit to operate as a restaurant.

 Good parking can make or break a restaurant.
 If customers can’t access your restaurant directly, then you might as well be invisible.
 Some areas require a certain amount of parking based on the number of seats in the restaurant.
 Even if there aren’t any specific parking regulations for the location, you still need to assess if parking is going to be an issue, especially during the busy lunch and dinner rush.

 Don't Forget About the Bathrooms

 One of the most overlooked areas (and one of the most expensive to update) of a new restaurant are the bathrooms.
-Even if there are pre-existing restrooms on site, they need to have ADA approved doors, stalls, toilets and sinks.
+Even if there are pre-existing restrooms on site, they need to have ADA approved doors, stalls, toilets, and sinks.
 You also need certain a number of toilets per number of seats in the restaurant.
 Contact your local state health inspector for the details in your area.

 Negotiate the Lease

 Once the building has passed all the initial inspections and you know what work needs to be done, you need to negotiate a lease with the landlord.
 If the building is in a high traffic area, there won’t be too much to negotiate.
 The landlord can probably fill the spot easily, with or without your restaurant.
-If the space has been vacant a long time, you have some haggling room.
-Also find out what construction the landlord is willing to pay for.
+If the space has been vacant for a long time, you have some haggling room.
+Also, find out what construction the landlord is willing to pay for.
 You do not want to pay for things like plumbing, ductwork and electrical (can’t take those with you, now can you?) if at all possible.